A huge thank you to Matt Vs Japan (Youtube, Twitter) for his absolutely

 To make sure the morphs are unique, we make the primary key the lemma AND inflection, since inflections can be identical even if they are derived from two different bases, eg:

-Inflection : Base
+Inflection : Lemma

 ある : 有る